Top Universities in Malaysia Best for Studying Engineering Courses

 The key element is the integration of these different areas into the design process from start to finish.
 Mechatronics engineers understand how to do this and enable the intelligent operation of mechanical systems.
 It also involves installing, operating and modifying mechanical and electronic equipment and in areas like manufacturing, aviation, robotics and defense.

-Malaysia’s Top private universities offering the Mechatronic Engineering degree programme that’s accredited by the Board of Engineers Malaysia are Asia Pacific University (APU), Multimedia University (MMU) and UCSI University.
+Malaysia’s Top private universities offering the Mechatronic Engineering degree programme that’s accredited by the Board of Engineers Malaysia are Asia Pacific University (APU) and Multimedia University (MMU).
+Students may also go for the 3-year UK Dual Award Mechatronic Engineering degree at top Australian owned UOW Malaysia KDU Penang University College.

 Study Telecommunication Engineering in Malaysia